- I Want To...

 I. Soliciting staff or patrons.

-J. Bringing animals of any kind into the Library without prior permission of the Library Director or her designee with the exception of licensed and trained service dogs as defined by Michigan law.
+J. Bringing animals of any kind into the Library with the exception of licensed and trained service dogs as defined by Michigan law.
 Licensed and trained service miniature ponies as defined by Michigan law are allowed only with prior express permission of the Library Director or her designee.
 Emotional support animals are not permitted inside the Library.

 K. Misuse of the restrooms.
 Such behavior includes but is not limited to shaving, bathing, hair cutting, hair coloring, and using the restrooms to wash clothes.